 The cars are relatively easy to control, which is a good thing considering how many of the missions require you to drive.
 The boats may sometimes come off as being choppy when in the water although they still drive ok.

-Graphics and Environment
+Graphics and Environment (3 out of 5)

 This is where the Gangstar sequel falls down, the Miami Vindication graphics are fairly poor and the environments could have been better.
 There are constant environmental glitches and quite a few pop-ins.
 The vehicles themselves do not look that bad although their wheels are not entirely round, but you get the idea and they move like they should, so why complain?
 While the cars and such are ok, the people in the game do not make it at all, their faces lack expressions and their mouths do not move at all when they speak.
 As a matter of fact, they have no definitive fingers and when they speak, they simply move their stumpy hands around in gestures and move their heads a little.
 Often, things like this are overlooked as the gameplay is really what counts, but the game has a lot of dialogue sections, so these graphical imperfections become pretty noticeable.